h4915577/java-senior-dev-refresher/Kafka.md

 Kafka -> why kafka?, What makes kafka fast?, Working of Consumer group coordinator and how rebalance will happen?, Configuration used in the current project and daily load

+Kafka use case in current project, configuration, daily load, asked few questions on failure point and error handlin